sugoidesune/readium/README.md

 > Bookmarklet for reading premium articles for free

-Find it here:
-https://sugoidesune.github.io/readium/
+Instructions and Bookmarklet can be found here: https://sugoidesune.github.io/readium/

-This repositroy is just the Vue project to create the website.
+*This repositroy is simply the Vue project to create the website.